robinloeffel/cosha/readme.md

 > Colorful shadows for your images. 🎨

 [cosha](https://npm.robinloeffel.ch/cosha) lets you add **co**lorful **sha**dows to your images.
-Try it out and look for yourself—the bundle is only less than 1kb small and it couldn't be easier to set up!
+Try it out and look for yourself—the bundle is less than 1kb small and it really couldn't be easier to set up!

 ## How